zweatshirt/kmp_feasibility/README.md

 - Platform specific requirements must be heavily understood before taking on projects
 - There is still a possibility you will need to write platform specific UI code.
 - The Kotlin community is smaller compared to Flutter, which may affect the availability of libraries, third party tools, and the responsiveness of community support.
 - Cross-platform desktop UIs have been neglected for quite a while.
 Swing has been a standard for some time, but it’s old and unmaintained.
-JetBrains is hoping to bring Compose fully to Desktop
+JetBrains is hoping to bring Compose fully to Desktop and Web
 - Compose UI is apparently 'technically usable for iOS' but it's still in beta
 	- SwiftUI is the alternative for it
 	- More fully fledged for Android
 	- Compose for Web is in alpha, may be unstable
 - large changes are being made all the time, there is a lot to learn (both good and bad)
+- Navigation across application screens is still in an experimental phase, deep links are not supported.
+Also cannot override default back handling (what button or gesture to use for going to previous Composable)